Red Circle TabletCountry Flag

 What is an Employer of Record?

 An Employer of Record (EOR) is a third-party entity that assumes the legal responsibilities of employing workers for another company.
 The EOR manages tasks such as payroll, tax compliance, benefits, and legal adherence to local labour laws.
-It also supports freelancers and remote workers in formalising employment status and accessing benefits.

 What are the costs of using an Employer of Record in Belgium?